Frequently Asked Questions

 Q. How can I be admitted to the Winter Shelter Network (WSN)?

-A. Potential guests are referred to the WSN via our partner agencies or through the Get Assistance page on this website.
+A. Potential guests can apply through the Get Assistance page on this website.

 Q. Where is the WSN located?

 A. The WSN operates in Douglas County, Colorado.
 Each night the shelter is open in a church in one of three communities within the county: Castle Rock, Englewood, Highlands Ranch, and Parker.

 Q. How long can I stay in the WSN?

 A. For the 2021-22 season, the maximum length of stay in the WSN is 60 days.

 A. Male children, up to age 17, are allowed in the WSN with their families.
 Single men age 18 or older or families with adult males will be referred to other resources in the community.

 Q. Are there any religious requirements for guests?

 A. While the WSN is a faith-based initiative, guests are not discriminated against by their religious beliefs.
 Guests enter the shelter with the understanding that they will be staying in facilities that may have religious symbols and themes.